adriankd/MaintenancePlus/PRD-VehicleMaintenanceInvoiceSystem.md

 - **AI Enhancement**: Process of using artificial intelligence to improve and validate extracted invoice data
 - **Hybrid Processing**: Combination of traditional rule-based processing with AI-powered enhancement
 - **Fallback Processing**: Automatic switch to traditional processing methods when AI services are unavailable
+- **Database-Driven Classification**: Method of using stored keywords and field mappings in database tables for classification and normalization, reducing dependency on external AI services
+- **Intelligent Fallback**: System that uses GPT-4o as a secondary method when primary database-driven methods don't provide results
+- **Learning Loop**: Automatic process of storing successful GPT-4o results back to database for future direct matching
+- **Cost Reduction Strategy**: Approach to minimize expensive AI API calls by building up database knowledge over time

 ### B. References
 - Azure Form Recognizer Documentation